Racecourse Guide

 High Draw ★★★

 The stands-rail bias at 5f is one of the most consistent in northern flat racing.
-HRB data across 276 races shows stalls 1-3 consistently underperforming in 8+ runner fields while stands-side stalls dominate.
+Stalls data across 276 races shows stalls 1-3 consistently underperforming in 8+ runner fields while stands-side stalls dominate.
 In 10-runner races stall 1 has produced one winner against the expected rate.
 The bias amplifies on good and faster going, and softens but does not reverse on soft ground.

 6f straight (507 races)